KahWee - Web Development, AI Tools & Tech Trends

 Sonnet 4.5 $3 $15

-Real numbers: a small support chatbot might cost $5-20/month on Haiku instead of $50-150/month on Sonnet.
-For high-volume workloads, the gap only gets bigger.
+A small support chatbot costs $5-20/month on Haiku versus $50-150/month on Sonnet.
+High-volume workloads widen the gap further.

-Coding work?
-Haiku matches Sonnet 4 on most tasks.
-I use it for small refactors, code review, and debugging.
-The speed makes it feel snappier than pulling out Sonnet.
-For real-time pair programming or customer support, it's the obvious choice.
-You'd use Sonnet if you need complex reasoning or writing that demands nuance.
+I run Haiku for small refactors, code review, and debugging.
+It matches Sonnet 4 on most coding tasks.
+The speed makes it feel snappier, and for real-time pair programming or customer support it is the obvious choice.
+Sonnet earns its price when you need complex reasoning or nuanced writing.

-Haiku makes LLM integration practical for projects where you'd normally skip it because cost adds up.
-You can afford to be generous with API calls.
-It's not going to impress anyone with reasoning power, but it doesn't need to.
-It's fast, cheap, and genuinely solid for what most developers actually do.
+Haiku makes LLM integration practical for projects where API costs would otherwise kill the idea.
+You can afford to be generous with calls.
+It will not impress on reasoning, but it does not need to.

 Related posts: